jianshu93/DartUniFrac/README.md

 since $\displaystyle \ell_i$ can be moved inside max and min (same for sample A and B) and $\max_{j\in {Desc}(i)} x_j(A)$ and $\max_{j\in {Desc}(i)} x_j(B)$ are either 1 or 0.
 Therefore, it can be rewritten as:
 $$D_{UniFrac}(x,y)=1-J_w(x,y) = \frac{\sum_{i=1}^n \min(x_i, y_i)}{\sum_{i=1}^n \max(x_i, y_i)}$$

 here, $\displaystyle J_w(x,y)$ is ***Weighted Jaccard Similarity***, which can be efficiently estimated via Weighted MinHash, a sketching algorithm that is widely used for large-scale text mining.
-We chose [DartMinHash](https://arxiv.org/abs/2005.11547) and [Efficient Rejection Sampling](https://ojs.aaai.org/index.php/AAAI/article/view/16543) due to their speed for sparse and dense data respectively.
+We chose [DartMinHash](https://arxiv.org/abs/2005.11547) and [Efficient Rejection Sampling](https://ojs.aaai.org/index.php/AAAI/article/view/16543) due to their speed for sparse and dense data, respectively.

 In summary, unweighted UniFrac distance can be considered as weighted Jaccard distance on branches.